Meta descriptions. You’ve heard of them (and heard you need them), but you’re not sure what they are, how to write them or where to put them.

 To preview what your meta description will look like (and get a little bit of guidance), try this free tool from Kayak.

-How do I add or change meta descriptions?
+Where and how do I add meta descriptions?

 Crafting and adding meta descriptions doesn’t have to be difficult and can make a big impact.
 Give it a try and give me a shout if you have questions!